 21 nov.
 2015: Paku Alam, Kanjeng Gusti Pangeran Adipati Aryo (KGPAA) Paku Alam IX died

-The emergence of the principality of Paku Alaman
+History of the principality of Paku Alaman, 1815 – today

 After Sultan Agung I (ruled 1613 to 1645), the power and prestige of Sultanate of Mataram was declining due to a power struggle and conflict of succession within the royal family.
 The VOC (Dutch East India Company) exploited the power struggle to increase its control on Java, and manage to gain concessions of Mataram’s former colony in Priangan and Semarang.
 The Mataram seat in Plered near Kotagede collapsed after the Trunojoyo revolt in 1677.